-When it comes to seeking professional help it is important that you speak to someone who has experience in dealing with dissociation.
-The related disorders can be incredibly complex and difficult to treat - and may therefore require long-term support.
+When it comes to seeking professional help, it is important that you speak to someone who has experience in dealing with dissociation.
+The related disorders can be incredibly complex and difficult to treat - and may, therefore, require long-term support.
 Because of this, finding someone you feel comfortable with and able to trust is essential.

-Seeking professional help is a must when dealing with dissociation, however there are forms of self-help you can utilise to help your recovery process.
+Seeking professional help is a must when dealing with dissociation, however, there are forms of self-help you can utilise to help your recovery process.
 Carrying out self-help techniques on your own can be difficult, so you may want to ask your trusted friend/relative to help you.

-(the following tips have been sourced from Mind)
+(The following tips have been sourced from Mind)

 1. Keep a journal

 Keeping a journal can be a really helpful way of improving your connections to reality.
-If you suffer from dissociative identity disorder, writing in a journal can encourage an awareness and dialogue to form between identities.
+If you suffer from dissociative identity disorder, writing in a journal can encourage awareness and dialogue to form between identities.
 If you feel comfortable doing so, speak to your therapist about what you write in your journal as it may help you during your sessions.